Juris Doctor (JD)

 Ready to apply?

-Approximately 126 students are accepted into the College of Law's first-year program at the U of S each academic year.
-However, the number of applicaitons we receive greatly exceeds the number of seats available.
+Approximately 126 students are accepted into the College of Law's first-year program at the Usask each academic year.
+However, the number of applications we receive greatly exceeds the number of seats available.

-Admission to the College of Law is at the discretion of the college's admisisons committee and is determined based on merit, taking into account your academic record, your Law School Admission Test (LSAT) score, and any special circumstances the committee deems relevant.
+Admission to the College of Law is at the discretion of the college's Admissions Committee taking into account your academic record, Law School Admission Test (LSAT) score, and any other circumstances the committee deems relevant.

-Past Experience indicates that, as a general rule, successful applicants have a grade point average (GPA) of 3.7 or better on a 4.3 point scale in pre-law studies, and score 159 or higher on the LSAT.
+Past experience indicates that, as a general rule, successful applicants have an average of 80-82% in pre-law studies, and score 159 or higher on the LSAT.

-Applicants must also submit a LSAT score and personal statement (max.
+Applicants must also submit a current LSAT score and personal statement (max.
 500 words).